-The Disney Parks Blog just posted some new guidelines on what to wear on your visit to Galaxy’s Edge, detailed below, but they made some surprising choices that blur the lines between Disney Bound and costume, making it even more confusing in some ways as to what guests can and cannot wear into the new land.
+The Disney Parks Blog has posted some official guidelines on what to wear on your visit to Galaxy’s Edge, detailed below, but they made some surprising choices that blur the lines between Disney Bound and costume.

 If you’re unsure if an item or your look adheres to Disney’s policy, we suggest checking out the Costume Policy and Disney Bounding sections of our FAQ for more details and there’s also a way to check and get pre-approval with Disney Guest Services to guarantee there aren’t any issues or last-minute surprises during your visit.

 In these early days of the land being open, it’s always best to play it on the safer side with your look, editing out or finding replacements for any questionable items, possibly bringing a backup outfit to change into if needed and scheduling extra time to return to your hotel or car with an item that’s denied entry at security so you don’t have to throw it away.
-We’d suggest possibly parking in the Mickey and Friends garage since security there is closer to your vehicle if you need to return an item or change.
+We’d suggest parking close to entrance where you’re going through security so you’re closer to your vehicle if you need to return an item or change.
 At the Disneyland Resort there are now security checkpoints (and restrooms to change) at the Mickey & Friends Parking Structure and the Toy Story Lot.

 If you believe you’re following Disney’s guidelines and still denied access, have an issue at security, or are approached by security inside Galaxy’s Edge, would politely show them the Disney Parks Blog article, ask what violates the costume policy, and ask to speak to a Security lead and/or Guest Services and going through all of that again.
-As frustrating as the whole situation can be, the security people are just doing their job to keep us all safe and they may not have been made aware of the latest updates of what seems like a frequently changing set of rules.
+As frustrating as the whole situation can be, the security people are just doing their job to keep us all safe and they may not have been made aware of the latest updates.

 The new guidelines from Disney Parks Blog state: “For off-worlders visiting Batuu and dressing in attire befitting their stories, the current Disneyland Resort costume policy remains in effect in Star Wars: Galaxy’s Edge.
 While costumes may not be worn by guests 14 years of age or older, appropriate bounding—dressing in outfits inspired by Star Wars—is permitted.
 The following guidelines will help you arrive